kittykatattack/learningPixi/README.md

 ```
 rectangle.beginFill(0x66CCFF);
 ```
-If you want to give it an outline, use the `lineStyle` method.
+If you want to give the shape an outline, use the `lineStyle` method.
 Here's how to give the rectangle a 4 pixel wide red outline, with an `alpha` value of 1.
 ```